Best Honeymoon Destinations in the Caribbean

 St Lucia is an island that many feel has it all.
 Unusually, its geography differs greatly from north to south, so much so that it’s possible to have a two-centre honeymoon on one island.
 The south is home to the majestic Pitons, lush rainforest, botanical gardens, a walk-in volcano, zip lines and mountain biking trails, plus very individual resorts like Anse Chastanet and Jade Mountain, Hotel Chocolate and Sugar Beach, A Viceroy Resort.

 The north is more densely inhabited with more hotels, restaurants and bars around busy areas like Rodney Bay and its attractive Marina.
 St Lucia is a good choice for weddings, heritage, eating out and spas.
-It also has some great all-inclusive options.

 Jamaica is perhaps the most popular of all Caribbean islands, but often dismissed as somewhere that is spoilt or too mainstream, or even dangerous.
 In fact, it is a fabulously diverse island with long established five-star resorts like Half Moon Bay and Jamaica Inn, as well as funky hideaways like Strawberry Hills in the Blue Mountains.